jumpingjoy/watchnationpro/samsung-galaxy-watch-3-review.md

 In any emergency, Press the Home button quickly three times to send an SOS message.
 The emergency contact list can be edited anytime.

-### Samsung Galaxy Watch 3 Review: General Body Activity Tracking Related Features
+### Samsung Galaxy Watch 3 Review: General Health Features Activity Tracking

-{% include image.html img="apple-watch-series-6-quick-feature-check.webp" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
+{% include image.html img="general-health-tracking-smartwatch.webp" alt="Alt for image" caption="general-health-tracking-smartwatch" align="center" %}

 #### How good is menstrual Tracking in Samsung Galaxy Watch 3?